slittorin/home-assistant-maintenance/README.md

      - Extract the tar-file with `sudo tar xvf influxdb-backup-daily-20230103_000101.tar -C ./restore` (in backup directory).
      - Go into the container with `sudo docker-compose exec ha-history-db bash`.
      - We have the backup directory on the host mounted, and we have extracted all files.
-       - These now resides in directory `/backup/restore/srv/ha-history-db/backup/backup.tmp`.
+       - These now resides in directory `/backup/restore/srv/ha-history-db/backup/backup.tmp` on the container.

      - Copy the `HA_HISTORY_DB_ROOT_TOKEN` from `/srv/.env`.
      - Initiate setup with the following `influx setup --token THECOPIEDROOTTOKEN`.